Quez Watkins Player Prop Bets for NFL Week 9 | Philadelphia vs. Los Angeles 11/7/2021

 - Watkins put together an 18-yard performance against the Lions last week on two catches while being targeted two times.

-- Over his last three outings, Watkins has caught seven passes for 99 yards.
-He was targeted 11 times, and averaged 33.0 yards per game.
+- Watkins has caught seven passes on 11 targets for 99 yards during his last three games, averaging 33.0 yards per game.

 Watkins' Philadelphia Teammates